-Choosing a resort to stay in while planning a Disney vacation can be difficult because there are so many awesome resorts to choose from.
+Choosing a resort while planning a Disney vacation can be difficult because there are so many awesome resorts to choose from.
 On our recent trip to Walt Disney World, we stayed at Disney’s Pop Century Resort for its convenient location, decade nostalgia and affordable price.
 I hope this post serves to be informative and helpful in your decision-making as you prepare for your upcoming Disney vacation.
 Here are the details about our stay:

 Disney’s Pop Century Resort highlights 20th-century pop culture in many unique ways.
 From popular catch phrases on the top of the buildings to well known dance crazes and displays of larger than life icons of toys, electronics, music, movies, and fads, Disney’s Pop Century will set you back in time reminiscing on the good times way back when.
 (1950’s to the 1990’s).